raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 See https://wiki.archlinux.org/index.php/Netconsole
 ```
 src_port@src_ip/dev_name,dst_port@tgt_ip/tgt_mac
-E.g. 6665@169.254.1.1/eth0,6666@/
+E.g. 6665@169.254.1.1/,6666@/
 ```
 In order to simplify parsing, the bootloader requires every field separator to be present.
-In the example the target IP address (255.255.255.255) and target mac address (00:00:00:00:00) are assigned default values.
+The source ip address must be specified but the following fields may be left blank and assigned default values.

+* src port - 6665
+* dst port - 6666
+* dst ip - 255.255.255.255
+* dst mac - 00:00:00:00:00

 One way to view the data is to connect the test Pi 4 to another Pi running WireShark and select “udp.srcport == 6665” as a filter and select `Analyze -> Follow -> UDP stream` to view as an ASCII log.